 You can take steps to help a loved one cope with stress brought on by a traumatic event, whether it's a result of an accident, violence of any kind — such as an assault; verbal, physical, domestic or sexual abuse; or military combat — or another type of trauma.

-A person with acute stress disorder (ASD) has stress symptoms during the first month after the traumatic event.
+A person with acute stress disorder (ASD) has severe stress symptoms during the first month after the traumatic event.
+Often, this involves feeling afraid, flashbacks or nightmares, difficulty sleeping, or other symptoms.
 If your loved one has symptoms that last longer than a month and make it hard to go about daily routines, go to work or school, or handle important tasks, he or she could have post-traumatic stress disorder (PTSD).

 Whether your loved one has ASD or PTSD, assessment and counseling (psychotherapy) by a professional can make a critical difference in recovery.
 Encourage him or her to talk to a doctor or trained mental health provider.

-You can also help through supportive listening — without attempts to "fix" the situation.
+You can also help by being a supportive listener, without attempting to "fix" the situation.
+Here are some suggestions:

 - Be willing to listen, but don't push.
 Make sure your loved one knows that you want to hear about his or her feelings.
 But if the person isn't ready or willing to talk about it, don't push.
 Just reassure your loved one that you'll be there if and when he or she is ready.